wrye-bash/dev-tools/Readme.md

 All scripts use the [argparse][2] module to parse command line arguments - so use `-h` to display usage.
 Here are some quick notes to get you started.

-- First generate the changelogs - the milestone  is the _latest_ release:
+- Generate the changelogs - the milestone  is the _latest_ release:

         generate_changelog.py -m 304.4 -t "Move to git" -o where the `-o` flag forces overwrite of existing changelogs for the specified milestone.

-- Then generate the first posts:
+- Generate the first posts:

         generate_first_posts.py -m 304.4 -e "C:\\__\\Notepad++\\notepad++.exe"
   They will use the changelogs you generated and the values for current and previous threads as specified in the `scripts/values.ini` file.
+So if you want to generate the posts because of a new release then _generate the changelogs first_ - if you want to generate the posts because of thread change you must first update `values.ini` with proper thread numbers.
 An editor will pop up where you can manually tweak them (mind the thread numbers and dates).
 The default editor is `C:\\Program Files\\Notepad++\\notepad++.exe`.
 Specify `no_editor` to skip this (not recommended).